Near-One/near-plugins/README.md

 ### [AccessControllable](/near-plugins/src/access_controllable.rs)

-Enables role based access control for contract methods.
+Enables role-based access control for contract methods.
 A method with restricted access can only be called _successfully_ by accounts that have been granted one of the whitelisted roles.
-If a restricted method is called by an account with insufficient permissions it panics.
+If a restricted method is called by an account with insufficient permissions, it panics.

 Each role is managed by admins who may grant the role to accounts and revoke it from them.
 In addition, there are super admins that have admin permissions for every role.